sangitasahu/AER1516/README.md

 wstool merge -t src gazebo_drone.rosinstall
 ```

-##Compile the code:
+## Compile the code:
 ```
 wstool update -j8
 cd ..
 catkin config -DCMAKE_BUILD_TYPE=Release
 catkin_make
 ```
+## Source your workspace
-make sure you add the following line to your .bashrc file
+Make sure you add the following line to your .bashrc file
 ( open a terminal at $home dir, and type gedit .bashrc ; scroll to the last line and add this line at the end ; save and exit)
 ```
 source PATH_TO_YOUR_WS/devel/setup.bash
 ```
+(HINT: if you have sourced your workspace properly, typing roscd in a terminal must change the terminal directory to PATH_TO_YOUR_WS/devel)

+## Launch the environment and Import the Drone into the Environment.

-And finally open 3 terminals and execute these commands the three different terminals:
+Open 3 terminals and execute these commands the three different terminals:
 ```
 roscore
 roslaunch acl_sim start_world.launch